siegelhannah/deeplearning-walkability-cnn/README.md

 The dataset for this project was constructed from scratch, consisting of ~8,400 satellite image patches across the United States, labeled by neighborhood walkability class (low / medium / high) These data samples were derived from the [EPA National Walkability Index (NWI) geodatabase](https://www.epa.gov/smartgrowth/smart-location-mapping#walkability) and [Mapbox Static Images API satellite imagery](https://docs.mapbox.com/api/maps/static-images/).
 Each image is a 512×512 JPEG aerial photo (later normalized to 224x224) centered on a US census block group centroid, fetched at zoom level 16 (~0.3–0.6m resolution).

 The dataset was built by filtering the NWI dataset to a representative subset of cities & fetching satellite imagery for the centroid coordinates of each neighborhood, effectively creating a large dataset of satellite imagery patches and their corresponding numerically encoded labels (low=0, medium=1, high=2).
+It has been pre-split into train, validation, and test sets with a split of 60%-20%-20%.

 See [data.md](https://github.com/siegelhannah/deeplearning-walkability-cnn/blob/main/walkability/dataset/data.md) for more detailed dataset description, and [dataset_download.py](https://github.com/siegelhannah/deeplearning-walkability-cnn/blob/main/walkability/dataset/dataset_download.py) for specific construction details.

-The dataset is stored on Talapas at `/projects/dsci410_510/data/walkability_dataset/`.
+The dataset is stored on Talapas at `/projects/dsci410_510/data/walkability_dataset/` or can be re-downloaded via `dataset_download.py`

 ## Models